Reaction-Diffusion Processes with Surface Autocatalysis: Nonlinear stochastic dynamics

+Equation (\ref{eq:Gs_BC}) is a nonlinear generalization of the classical Collins-Kimball Robin boundary condition and constitutes the central theoretical result of this work.
+Remarkably, all nonlinearity is confined to the boundary condition, whereas the diffusion equation in the bulk remains linear.

 The initial condition reflects the presence of a single particle at time $0$, $\N(0) = 1$, and follows immediately from Eq. (\ref{eq:Gs_int}).
-As the population size does not change in the bulk, one naturally retrieves the standard diffusion equation (\ref{eq:Gs_diff}).
-In turn, the {\it nonlinear} Robin-type boundary condition (\ref{eq:Gs_BC}) is the key feature of the branching events on the boundary and is the major distinction from former works on diffusion-controlled reactions.
-Qualitatively, Eq. (\ref{eq:Gs_BC}) reflects how the generating function changes from $G_s(t|\x_0)$ to $[G_s(t|\x_0)]^m$ upon the autocatalytic reaction $A + \Gamma_m \to m A + \Gamma_m$.
-As the reaction occurs on the boundary, this change is evaluated not during an increment of a physical time $t$ (in which case the left-hand side would be a time derivative), but involves an increment of a boundary local time, thus resulting in the normal derivative (for mathematical details, see, e.g., \cite{Delmas05}).
-It is worth noting that the right-hand side of Eq. (\ref{eq:Gs_BC}) is always zero for $m = 1$.
-This is not surprising because the reaction $A + \Gamma_1 \to A + \Gamma_1$ does not change the population size so that the region $\Gamma_1$ represents an inert part of the boundary, whereas the value of $\kappa_1$ is irrelevant.
+As the population size does not change in the bulk, one naturally recovers the standard diffusion equation (\ref{eq:Gs_diff}).
+In turn, the {\it nonlinear} Robin boundary condition (\ref{eq:Gs_BC}) encodes the effect of branching events occurring at the boundary and is the defining distinction from conventional diffusion-controlled reactions.
+Physically, Eq. (\ref{eq:Gs_BC}) reflects how the generating function changes from $G_s(t|\x_0)$ to $[G_s(t|\x_0)]^m$ upon the autocatalytic reaction $A + \Gamma_m \to m A + \Gamma_m$.
+As the reaction occurs at the boundary, this change is not associated with an increment of physical time but with an increment of the boundary local time, which naturally gives rise to the normal derivative (for mathematical details, see, e.g., \cite{Delmas05,Barbu16}).
+The right-hand side of Eq. (\ref{eq:Gs_BC}) vanishes identically for $m = 1$.
+Accordingly, the reaction $A + \Gamma_1 \to A + \Gamma_1$ leaves the population unchanged so that $\Gamma_1$ represents an inert boundary region, and the value of $\kappa_1$ is irrelevant.

-Having these mathematical tools at hand, we can now examine how the population size evolves over time.
+The above framework provides a simple qualitative picture of the population dynamics.
 If there is no absorption (i.e., $\kappa_0 = 0$), branching events occur in parallel for independent particles and lead to an exponential growth of the population size.
 In general, however, branching and absorption events compete with each other, and the dynamics of the system strongly depends on the geometric structure of the confinement, on the partition of its boundary into the regions $\Gamma_0,\ldots,\Gamma_M$, and on their reactivities $\kappa_0,\ldots,\kappa_M$.
-While no explicit solution of the integral equation (\ref{eq:Gs_int}) is available even for simple domains (e.g., an interval), its long-time behavior can be understood in a general situation.
+While we are not aware of any explicit solution of the integral equation (\ref{eq:Gs_int}) even for simple geometries (e.g., an interval), its long-time behavior can be understood in a general situation.